Types of Bats in Arkansas are some of the cutest and most adorable animals on the planet! But did you know that they can also be pretty scary?

 6. Tricolored Bat

-The tricolored bat is the most common species in North America.
 These types of bats in Arkansas prefer to live in buildings, trees, and bridges.

 Although they are not commonly seen during the day, they can be found at dusk and dawn.
-These bats primarily eat insects and fruit but will also eat frogs, small snakes, and lizards.

-The tricolored bat is the most common species in North America.
 These types of Bats in Arkansas prefer to live in buildings, trees, and bridges.

-Although they are not commonly seen during the day, these types of bat in Arkansas can be found at dusk and dawn.
-These bats primarily eat insects and fruit but will also eat frogs, small snakes, and lizards.
+Although they are not commonly seen during the day, these types of bats in Arkansas can be found at dusk and dawn.

 7. Northern Long-eared Bat

 Northern long-eared bats are typical to the north and east of the Mississippi River.
-These types of Bats in Arkansas often roost in trees and around buildings.

 Other names for these bats in Arkansas are northern long-eared myotis, big-eared bats, or just plain long-eared bats.
-These bats are small and stocky, with a cute little ear that gives them their name.

 Northern long-ears have dark brown fur on their back and lighter brown fur on their stomach.
-Their ears are large enough to be seen 100 yards away from the bat!

-So if you see one during the day, it’s most likely flying out at night to hunt insects in open areas like fields or meadows.
+So, if you see one during the day, it’s most likely flying out at night to hunt insects in open areas like fields or meadows.

 8. Evening Bat

 This bat is a nocturnal animal, meaning they sleep during the day and awake at night.
-These types of Bats in Arkansas live in trees, and their favorite food is moths.

-These types of Bats in Arkansas can be found worldwide except in Antarctica.
-These types of Bats in Arkansas are called evening bats in Arkansas because they feed at dusk and dawn hours.
+These types of bats in Arkansas are called evening bats because they feed at dusk and dawn.

 The females usually have one pup per year.
 The males are polygynous, which means they mate with more than one female each season.